hareeshgit2024/localstack-demo/README.md

 Access: AWS uses IAM policies, bucket policies, and ACLs to manage access control.

+NB : When we say AWS backend, it will be dealt by AWS Config and AWS Control Plane.

 **SQS Queue:**

 Creation: Creating an SQS queue involves configuring attributes such as visibility timeout and message retention.
 AWS backend services handle the setup and management of these configurations.